czarlos/nyt/README.md

 A New York Times API wrapper for Node.js

-Check out the [online docs](http://czarlos.github.io/nyt/) made with DAUX.IO
+Check out the [online docs](http://czarlos.github.io/nyt/) made with DAUX.IO or in the docs directory of this repo.

 ### Motivation
 I wasn't able to find a wrapper for the New York Times